-15. And the children of Israel cried to Jehovah, and Jehovah raised up a savior, Ehud ben Gera, a Benjamite, a left-handed man.
-And the children of Israel sent tribute by his hand to Eglon, King of Moab.
+15. And the children of Israel cried to Jehovah, and Jehovah raised up a savior, Ehud ben-Gera, a Benjamite, a left-handed man.
+And the children of Israel sent tribute by him to Eglon, King of Moab.

-16. And Ehud made himself a sword, and it was double-edged, a cubit in length, and he girded it underneath his garment on his right thigh.
+16. But Ehud made himself a sword, and it was double-edged, a cubit in length, and he girded it underneath his garment on his right thigh.

 17. And he presented the tribute to Eglon, King of Moab.
 (Now, Eglon was a very fat man.)

-18. And it came to pass that when he finished presenting the tribute that he sent away the people who had carried the tribute,
+18. And it came to pass that when he finished presenting the tribute that he sent away the people who had borne the tribute,

-20. And Ehud came toward him.
+20. And Ehud came to him.
 Now, he was sitting in an upper chamber for coolness, which was apart by itself.
 And Ehud said, “I have a word from God for you.”
-And he arose from his seat.
+And he rose from his seat.

 21. And Ehud reached with his left hand, and took the sword from his right thigh, and thrust it into his belly.

-23. And Ehud went out to the vestibule and closed the doors of the upper chamber behind him, and locked them.
+23. And Ehud went out to the vestibule and closed the doors of the upper chamber upon him, and he locked them.

-25. And they waited until they were ashamed, for behold, he(?) did not open the doors of the upper chamber.
-And they took the key and opened them, and behold, their lord was fallen to the earth, dead.
+25. And they waited until they were ashamed, for behold, no one open the doors of the upper chamber.
+So, they took the key and opened them, and behold, their lord was fallen to the earth, dead.

-26. But Ehud slipped away while they delayed, and he passed beyond the idols, and escaped to Seirah.
+26. But Ehud had slipped away while they delayed, and he passed beyond the idols, and escaped to Seirath.

-27. And it came to pass that when he arrived, he blew a shophar in Mount Ephraim, and the children of Israel went down with him from the mountain, with him before them.
+27. And it came to pass that when he arrived, he blew a shofar in Mount Ephraim, and the children of Israel went down with him from the mountain, and he was in front of them.

-28. And he said, “Follow after me!
-For Jehovah has given your enemies the Moabites into your hand!”
+28. And he said to them, “Follow after me!
+For Jehovah has given your enemies, the Moabites, into your hand!”
 And they followed after him and took the fords of the Jordan against Moab, and allowed no one to cross.

-29. And they killed of Moab at that time about ten thousand, all of them stout, and they all strong, and not one escaped.
+29. And they killed of Moab at that time about ten thousand men, all of them stout, and all men of valor.
+And not one escaped.

-30. And Moab was humbled that day under the hand of Israel.
-And the land rested eighty years.
+30. So, Moab was humbled that day under the hand of Israel.
+And the land had rest eighty years.

-31. And after him was Shamgar ben Anath, and he killed six hundred Philistine men with a cattle-prod, and he also delivered Israel.
+31. And after him was Shamgar ben-Anath, and he killed six hundred Philistine men with a oxgoad, and he also delivered Israel.

 ¶1.
 And when Ehud died, the children of Israel again did what was evil in the eyes of Jehovah.